Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 KakaoT Account Linking and Payment Method Registration

-Unified member identity, linked AuthMethod records, and designed card-registration state around t_partner_user_token
+Unified member identity, linked AuthMethod records, and designed card-registration state around the partner customer token

-Designed the flow that links KakaoT external accounts to existing VoltUp members through encrypted CI and carries payment-method registration from the FEAPP one-step API through billing READY-state and ACTIVE-state transitions.
-Later promoted `t_partner_user_token` as the key between external payment methods and internal user context, stabilizing lookup, unlink validation, and app-callback activate flows.
+Designed the flow that links KakaoT external accounts to existing VoltUp members through encrypted CI and carries payment-method registration from the mobile-gateway one-step API through payment-service READY-state and ACTIVE-state transitions.
+Later promoted the partner customer token as the key between external payment methods and internal user context, stabilizing lookup, unlink validation, and app-callback activate flows.

 Resume Link Points